Spontaneous sex for less than $2/day

 Over-the-counter options include delay wipes and delay sprays that reduce sensitivity around the tip of your penis, allowing you to avoid feeling overstimulated during sex.
 These can be applied several minutes before sex, letting you prepare ahead of time for a longer-lasting encounter.

-Prescription Medications Like SSRIs
+Prescription Medications

 As for prescription PE medications, the most common options are SSRIs, which are approved by the FDA for depression.
-Along with elevating your mood, these medications can slow down orgasm and ejaculation, allowing you to last for longer in bed with no need for specific techniques or other behavioral modifications.
+Along with elevating your mood, these medications can slow down orgasm and ejaculation, allowing you to last longer in bed with no need for specific techniques or other behavioral modifications.

 Two SSRIs that are typically prescribed for premature ejaculation include sertraline (the active ingredient in Zoloft®) and paroxetine (Paxil®).
-We offer both of these medications online after an evaluation with a licensed healthcare provider.
+We offer both of these medications online after an evaluation with a licensed healthcare provider

 If you’re thinking of trying tramadol, premature ejaculation symptoms may improve, but remember this:

 • Tramadol probably shouldn’t be your first choice.
-Although tramadol does show some promise for the management of premature ejaculation, it usually isn’t recommended as a first-line treatment due to the harmful effects of tramadol misuse.
+Although tramadol does show some promise for the management of premature ejaculation, it usually isn’t recommended as a first-line treatment due to the potentially harmful effects of tramadol misuse.

 • There are less risky interventions available.
 Whether you’re dealing with new or lifelong PE, your healthcare provider will likely recommend talk therapy, behavioral techniques, medication, or a mix of different approaches to improve your erectile function.